Measurement of the $K_S \to \pi e \nu$ branching fraction with the KLOE experiment: Introduction

-We present a new measurement of the $K_S \to \pi e \nu$ branching fraction performed by the KLOE experiment at the DA$\Phi$NE $\phi$--factory of the Frascati National Laboratory based on an integrated luminosity of 1.63 fb$^{-1}$.
+We present a new measurement of the ratio $\mathcal{R} = \frac{\Gamma(K_S \to \pi e \nu)}{\Gamma(K_S \to \pi^+ \pi^-)}$ performed by the KLOE experiment at the DA$\Phi$NE $\phi$--factory of the Frascati National Laboratory based on data collected in 2004--05 corresponding to an integrated luminosity of 1.63 fb$^{-1}$.
 DA$\Phi$NE~\cite{ref:DAFNE} is an electron--positron collider running at the centre-of-mass energy of $\sim$1.02 GeV colliding $e^+$ and $e^-$ beams at an angle of $\pi$$-$0.025 rad and with a bunch-crossing period of 2.715 ns.
-The $\phi$ mesons are produced with a small transverse momentum $p_{\phi}$ of 13 MeV and $K_L$--$K_S$ pairs are produced almost back-to-back with an effective cross section of $\sim$1 mb.
+The $\phi$ mesons are produced with a small transverse momentum $p_{\phi}$ of $\sim$13 MeV and $K_L$--$K_S$ pairs are produced almost back-to-back with an effective cross section of $\sim$1 mb.
 The beam energy, the energy spread, the $\phi$ transverse momentum and the position of the interaction point are measured with high accuracy using Bhabha scattering events~\cite{ref:Luminosity}.